MicrosoftDocs/win32/desktop-src/FunDisc/constraint-definitions.md

 Specifies what client authentication certificate should be used for an HTTPS connection to a device that requires client authentication.
-The constraint value passed through the *pszConstraintValue* parameter of the [**AddQueryConstraint**](ifunctioninstancecollectionquery-addqueryconstraint.md) method must be a BASE-64-encoded value of the SHA1 hash of the certificate.
+The constraint value passed through the *pszConstraintValue* parameter of the [**AddQueryConstraint**](/windows/win32/FunctionDiscoveryAPI/nf-functiondiscoveryapi-ifunctioninstancecollectionquery-addqueryconstraint?branch=master) method must be a BASE-64-encoded value of the SHA1 hash of the certificate.
 The caller needs to have read access to the private key of this client certificate.
-This query constraint can be used only if the WSD provider is launched inside of the caller’s process (see **FD\_QUERYCONSTRAINT\_COMCLSCONTEXT**).
+This query constraint can be used only if the WSD provider is launched inside of the caller s process (see **FD\_QUERYCONSTRAINT\_COMCLSCONTEXT**).

 </dt> </dl> </dd> <dt>